iizotov/azure-sb-loadgenerator/README.md

 ```json
 {"dt":1513815044440,"payload":"<random string as per message size>"}
 ```
-> Note: do not forger to add `TransportType=Amqp` to your connection string to enforce [AMQP 1.0](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-dotnet)
+> Note: do not forger to add `;TransportType=Amqp` to your connection string to enforce [AMQP 1.0](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-amqp-dotnet)

 **Software prerequisites:**
 1. Visual Studio 2015 (or higher)